mo3lii/Gallery-Plugin/README.md

 # Gallery Plugin

-**Transform your image collections into stunning galleries effortlessly!**

-A jQuery plugin designed to create beautiful galleries with features like gridding, full view, and smooth image sliding.
-With just the `.galleryPlugin()` function, you can enhance your web projects with an elegant image display.

-🚀 Developed as part of my jQuery course at Information Technology Institute (ITI).
-Excited to share this project—hope you find it as impressive as I do! 🤞
+Transform your image collections into stunning galleries effortlessly with this jQuery plugin!
+Developed as part of my jQuery course at Information Technology Institute (ITI).
+Excited to share this project—hope you find it as impressive as I do! 🚀

 ## Demo